evancz/guide.elm-lang.org/book/types/reading_types.md

 # Reading Types

 In the [Core Language](/core_language.html) section of this book, we went through a bunch of interactive examples to get a feeling for the language.
-Well, we are going to do it again, but now with an emphasis on the **types** of each value.
+Well, we are going to do it again, but with a new question in mind.
+What **type** of value is that?

 ## Primitives and Lists